wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/8-view-on-premises-devices.md

 1. In a browser, navigate to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).
 2. Click **Devices** > **All Devices**.
-3. Select a device that is synced from Configuration Manager via [tenant attach](/mem/configmgr/tenant-attach/device-sync-actions).
+3. Select a device that is synced from Configuration Manager via tenant attach.<br>
+   You can recognize devices that have been synced via tenant attach because **ConfigMgr** will be listed in the **Managed by** column for the device.
 4. Click **Resource explorer** to view hardware inventory.
-5. Search for or select a class to retrieve information from the client.
+5. Search for or select a class (a device value) to retrieve information from the client.

    [ ![Resource explorer in Microsoft Endpoint Manager admin center](../media/set-up-tenant-attach-using-confirmation-manager-05.png) ](../media/set-up-tenant-attach-using-confirmation-manager-05.png#lightbox)

 Resource explorer can display a historical view of the device inventory in the Microsoft Endpoint Manager admin center.
 When troubleshooting, having historical inventory data can provide valuable information about changes to the device.

-1. From the Microsoft Endpoint Manager admin center, select **Resource explorer**.
+1. From the Microsoft Endpoint Manager admin center, select **Resource explorer** if you don't have it selected already.
-2. Select a class.
+2. Select a class (a device value).
 3. Enter a custom date in the date time picker to get historical inventory data.

    [ ![Screenshot of choosing a date from Resource explorer in the Microsoft Endpoint Manager admin center](../media/set-up-tenant-attach-using-confirmation-manager-06.png) ](../media/set-up-tenant-attach-using-confirmation-manager-06.png#lightbox)